yourbasic/int/README.md

 computer science.
 [The fastest sorting algorithm?][sort] has all the details.

+# Simple sets

+A **bit set**, or bit array, must be the simplest data structure in town.
+It consists of an array of integers, where the bit at position *k* is set if and only if *k* belongs to the set.

+Even though it's simple, a bit set can be quite powerful.
+Because it uses bit-level parallelism, limits memory access, and plays nicely with the data cache, it tends to be very efficient and often outperforms other set data structures.

+Memory consumption isn't too shabby either.
+If you have a gigabyte of RAM to spare, you can story a set of integer elements in the range 0 to 8,589,934,591.

+### Sieve of Eratosthenes

+This piece of code uses a bit set to generate the set of all primes less than *n* in O(*n* log log *n*) time.
+Try it with *n* equal to a few hundred millions and be pleasantly surprised.

+    sieve := bit.New().AddRange(2, n)
+    sqrtN := int(math.Sqrt(n))
+    for p := 2; p <= sqrtN; p = sieve.Next(p) {
+        for k := p * p; k < n; k += p {
+            sieve.Delete(k)
+        }
+    }

+*Example from [godoc.org/github.com/yourbasic/bit][bitdoc].*

 # Efficient filtering

 A Bloom filter is a fast and space-efficient probabilistic data structure